QuiltMC/rfcs/rfc/0009-qsl-structure.md

 To modders, most mods would not explicitly depend on libraries or their modules, but Loom would automatically determine the modules to depend on by scanning at compile time, and those modules will be downloaded at runtime by Loader.
 ### Top-level Structure
 Keep in mind that the modules listed here are the names of the current Fabric API modules, and the final internal structure of QSL **will not** be the same as Fabric API.
 - `core` - All modules here are implicitly depended on by mods by default, even if they do not use any code from them.
-Mods can choose to opt-out from this, but if they choose to use the fat QSL dependency they are responsible for ensuring these modules don't get transitively pulled in.
+Mods can choose to opt-out.
     - Lifecycle Events
     - Networking API (maybe with relevant parts split into other modules)
         - Registry Sync